-- DSMA-Notices are issued by the Defence and Security Media Advisory Committee (DSMA Committee), an advisory body composed of senior civil servants and editors from national and regional newspapers, periodicals, news agencies, television and radio.
-It operates on the shared belief that there is a continuing need for a system of guidance and advice such as the DSMA-Notice System, and that a voluntary, advisory basis is best for such a system.
+- DSMA-Notices are issued by the Defence and Security Media Advisory Committee (DSMA Committee).
+This is an independent, advisory body composed of senior civil servants and editors from national and regional newspapers, periodicals, news agencies, television, radio and digital publishers.
+It operates on the shared belief that there is a continuing need for a system of guidance and advice such as the DSMA-Notice System; and that a voluntary, advisory basis is best for such a system.

 - The Secretary DSMA Committee (the DSMA-Notice Secretary) is the servant of the Government and the Media sides of the Committee.
-He is available at all times to Government departments and the media to give advice on the system and, after consultation with Government departments as appropriate, to help in assessing the relevance of a DSMA-Notice to particular circumstances.
-Within this system, all discussions with editors, publishers and programme makers are conducted in confidence.
+He is available at all times to Government departments and the Media to give advice on the system.
+He/She does this by assessing the relevance of a DSMA-Notice to a particular set of circumstances, consulting Committee members and Government departments when necessary.
+The system is based on the guarantee that all discussions with editors, publishers and programme makers are conducted in confidence.

 - Although not subject to the Freedom of Information Act 2000 or the Freedom of Information (Scotland) Act of 2002, the DSMA Committee is committed to practising a policy of maximum disclosure of its activities consistent with the effective conduct of its business and the need to ensure that it honours any assurance of confidentiality given to the individuals and organisations with which it deals.